Back to guides

 But what makes a PDF accessible?

-The first thing to understand is that when a PDF is opened via the web browser, most often it is, by default, loaded in the browser itself.
-However, most web browsers lack the ability to expose the semantics of PDFs to screen readers, making it inaccessible to a blind or low-vision end-users.
-The PDF must first be downloaded and opened locally in Adobe Acrobat Reader, which allows the PDF to be accessed by the screen reader.
+When a PDF is opened via a web browser, it is often loaded within the browser itself.
+Unfortunately, most web browsers do not adequately expose the semantics of PDFs to screen readers, rendering them inaccessible to blind or low-vision users.
+To access the PDF properly, users typically need to download it and open it in Adobe Acrobat Reader, which supports screen reader functionality.

 How do you format an accessible PDF?

-For existing PDFs, formatting for accessibility is not an easy process.
-First and foremost, you need to use Adobe Acrobat Pro, which offers auto-tagging.
-However, auto-tagging lacks proper formatting and may relay incorrect or incomplete information.
-To ensure that your PDFs are completely accessible and compliant, the process must be done manually, step by step.
+For existing PDFs, formatting for accessibility is not a straightforward process.
+The primary tool required is Adobe Acrobat Pro, which provides auto-tagging features.
+However, auto-tagging may lack proper formatting and could relay incorrect or incomplete information.
+To ensure that your PDFs are fully accessible and compliant, manual tagging must be performed step by step.

 Explore UserWay’s Accessibility Widget